redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

 <hr>

-5. <strong>Verify that the NodeJS application is running in the Azure VM</strong>
+5. <strong>Verify that the NodeJS application is running in the VM your migrated to Azure</strong>

    * Verify that the NodeJS application is still available on the migrated host and contains all of the data you've published to it.
 Visit ```http://<MIGRATED-IP-ADDRESS>:8080```